 World Horizons has had a presence in Brazil for decades, running a variety of training and mobilization programs.
 Currently our Brazil team focuses on member care for South American workers on the field, fundraising, and mobilization among Brazilians.
 Similarly, in Paraguay the team is focused on member care and mobilization.

 Join Our Teams in South America

 All of our South American teams use Spanish or Portuguese as their team languages.
 Depending on which team you are interested in joining, either fluent Spanish or Portuguese is a requirement.

-If you’re interested in learning more about any of these opportunities, please contact email@example.com.
+If you’re interested in learning more about our teams, please contact firstname.lastname@example.org.